 The definition of the goods and/or services to be used in conjunction with a trademark application is a fundamental aspect of that application.
 This is one of the most important and often difficult steps in the process to create a definition that is reliable and compliant with the requirements of the local trademarks office.
 An improperly identified trademark may very well be of no value to its owner even though it licenses or may leave the gate open for a third person to seal the mark for certain goods and services associate trademark which may have an interest in the original applicant.

-There are several variables, but above all, it’s crucial that you know what you are selling – and what you intend to sell.
+There are several variables, but above all, you must know what you are selling – and what you intend to sell.
 Often, trademark agents receive a link to their client’s website and an order to “see and come up with a summary,” rather than a description of the goods and services associate trademark.
 Although this could work for Ben and Jerry – it is very obvious from a single view of her website that you sell ice cream – imagine a trademark agent going on the website of IBM and attempting to list their goods in great detail.
 It will not only take an incredibly long time, but the agent is also likely not to include any of the products in the trademark application.
-In addition, products you are planning to market should be included in the near future and your trademark agent may not be able to define your plans from your website.
-You are the one who knows best about your company, so you should give the definition in advance.
+Also, products you are planning to market should be included shortly and your trademark agent may not be able to define your plans from your website.
+You are the one who knows best about your company, so you should define it in advance.